 And offer to read your peer’s paper.
 Remember, writing well is hard work.
 We’re in this together.

-3rd Writing Tip: Listening to your paper to find opportunities to improve it.
+3rd Writing Tip: Listen to your paper.

 What this means: It should be difficult for me to disagree with you.